 If you have the time to walk the 1.5 mile stretch of the Rose Kenney Greenway, I absolutely recommend that you do!
 However, since we’re focused on Boston murals right now, I’ll point you straight to the two murals that are currently on display here.

 The Greenway wall at Dewey Square is 70 x 76 feet and features the largest Boston mural!
-Painted fresh on this wall in 2021, Daniel Gordon’s Summer Still Life with Lobsters and Fern will be on display until May 2022.
+The Daniel Gordon’s Summer Still Life with Lobsters and Fern was on display until May 2022.

 Not just art – these murals come with a message!
 The Sea Walls program by PangeaSeed Foundation was designed to bring awareness about the environment (particularly the ocean) through art.

 Boston is the first city to host the Sea Walls project in Northeast USA.

 These murals are relatively new.
 Starting with 7 murals in 2020, East Boston has 19 Sea Walls murals as of 2021!

 Levain Bakery, famous for their delicious large cookies, have a map of their neighborhood around Newbury Street painted on the store wall, making for a quirky mural!
 They also have this map printed on postcards that you can pick up at the bakery – a fun way to learn more about Boston’s attractions like Zakim bridge, Hatch Shell, Boston Common, and more 🙂

 Revival Café can give you just the boost you need before you go shopping on Newbury street – and I don’t mean their coffee 😮